SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/citrix_adc.md

 ## Overview

-Citrix ADC is a delivery controller and load-balancing tool that offers enhanced security and application performance.
+Citrix ADC (formely Citrix NetScaler) is a delivery controller and load-balancing tool that offers enhanced security and application performance.

 {!_shared_content/operations_center/detection/generated/suggested_rules_02a74ceb-a9b0-467c-97d1-588319e39d71_do_not_edit_manually.md!}